simon-ritchie/apysc/docs_src/source/graphics_draw_ellipse.md

 def on_ellipse_click(
         e: ap.MouseEvent[ap.Ellipse], options: dict) -> None:
     """
-    The handler would be called when the ellipse is clicked.
+    The handler that the ellipse calls when clicked.

     Parameters
     ----------